linalopes/creativity-in-vitro/_posts/2025-04-02-field-interference-01-with-gratitude-to-rodrigo-mota.md

 - We began comparing headsets like **OpenBCI (16 channels)** and **Emotiv Flex (32 channels)**, balancing resolution with openness.
 - Most importantly: we understood that we’re not just decoding signals — we’re mapping **subjective cognition** into aesthetic form.

-Rodrigo’s presence reminded us that collaboration doesn’t always look like a lab or a formal committee.
-Sometimes, it’s a well-placed message in a group chat that quietly rewires the architecture of your process.
+<mark style="background: #FFB8EBA6;">Rodrigo’s presence reminded us that collaboration doesn’t always look like a lab or a formal committee. </mark>Sometimes, it’s a well-placed message in a group chat that quietly rewires the architecture of your process.

 ---